What’s in the Water?

 A scallop is held up to show its muscle

 Atlantic sea scallops (Placopecten magellanicus) are a high-value product.
-In 2022, scallop landings generated $8.6 million in Maine from the wild fishery, and about $100,000 from farms.
+In 2024, scallop landings were $8.7 million from the wild and about $152,000 from aquaculture.
 Growers and researchers in Maine have been exploring how to farm sea scallops for decades.
 Thanks to methods adopted from colleagues in other countries, practices will continue to evolve with a lot yet to be learned in Maine about their cultivation.

 When passing a scallop farm it’s likely you will only see a series of buoys marking the location of underwater gear.
 Unlike some other shellfish aquaculture species, scallops can’t tolerate open air.
 They need to be completely submerged in water at all times.
 All aquaculture sites in Maine are required to have their corners marked with yellow buoys that read “SEA FARM” on them.